hpssjellis/my-installs-for-bash-on-windows/README.md

 ## Bash On Windows Tips

-1. Search for Bash On Windows and right click pin it to the task bar
+1. Search for "Bash On Windows", then right-click it and pin it to the task bar
-2. Shift click the task bar icon to load multiple windows.
+2. Shift-click the task bar icon for bash to load multiple bash terminals.
 So you can check if things are installing properly
 3. 'cd ~/' gets to your home directory.
 4. 'pwd' shows your full file path.
 Very usefull~
 4. 'cd foldername' goes into that folder